The Bulletin (Bend): Bankruptcy and sale

+On Sept.
+13, 2023, the paper announced it would be converting from home delivery services to a mail-only delivery service for all of its newspaper subscribers starting Sept.
+26.

+Central Oregon NewsGuild

+On Oct.
+20, 2023, staff at the Bend Bulletin and Redmond Spokesman announced plans to form a union.
+The 11 members of union, dubbed the Central Oregon NewsGuild, consists of reporters, news assistants and photographers.
+On Friday, the union sent a letter to parent company EO Media Group asking it to voluntarily recognize the union.
+If the company declines, a vote to unionize will be set at a later date.

+On Dec.
+19, 2023, the writers, photographers and news assistants at The Bulletin and The Redmond Spokesman voted 12–1 in favor of unionizing.

+In October 2024, EO was sold to Carpenter Media Group.
+In June 2024, EO Media Group announced The Bulletin will cease its Sunday print edition and reduce the number of e-editions per week from seven to five.

+In December 2024, the paper's copy editor was laid off.
+The owners also announced plans to layoff a reporter, two photographers and a news clerk.
+That same month, the union filed a federal labor complaint against Carpenter Media Group arguing the owners were surface bargaining.

 Notable editors

 Since its founding, The Bulletin has had a number of distinguished publishers, including George P. Putnam, Robert W. Sawyer, and Robert W. Chandler.
 All three of these newspapermen are honored in the Oregon Newspaper Hall of Fame.
 Putnam and Sawyer were inducted in 1980, shortly after the Hall of Fame was created by the Oregon Newspaper Publishers Association.
 Chandler was inducted in 2006.

 Phil Brogan was another well-known journalist associated with The Bulletin.
 He was hired by Sawyer in 1923, and worked as a reporter, writer, and editor for the next 44 years, earning numerous awards for his work.
 He was also a distinguished historian, geologist, paleontologist, geographer, meteorologist, astronomer, and outdoorsman.
 In 1964, Brogan wrote East of the Cascades, an important source of information on the geology, geography, and history of Central Oregon.
 Phil Brogan Viewpoint near Lava Butte in Newberry National Volcanic Monument is named in his honor.

+John Costa was the editor of The Bulletin from 1997 until his retirement in 2016.
 Erik Lukens returned to The Bulletin in 2016 to become editor.
 He was the director of editorial and commentary at The Oregonian in Portland from 2012 to 2016, leading the paper to the 2014 Pulitzer Prize for commentary.
 Prior to joining The Oregonian, Lukens held a variety of newsroom positions at The Bulletin for 14 years.
 Lukens was not retained when EO Media Group took ownership of the paper.

-Gerry O'Brien, formerly of the Klamath Falls Herald and News and several newspapers in Montana, is the editor of The Bulletin as of September 2019.
+Gerry O'Brien, formerly of the Klamath Falls Herald and News and several newspapers in Montana, was the editor of The Bulletin from September 2019 to February 2024.